agarwalvipin/open_cfa/LOS/FRA/Reading 29.md

-Of course!
-As a CFA charter holder and your teacher for this topic, I will provide a detailed, LOS-by-LOS explanation of Reading 29: Analyzing Balance Sheets.
-I will incorporate global and Indian examples, exam tips, and highlight crucial information to help you ace your CFA Level 1 exam.

 ### **Reading 29: Analyzing Balance Sheets**

 This reading is fundamental.
 The balance sheet provides a snapshot of a company's financial health at a single point in time.
 For the exam, you'll need to know not just what's on the balance sheet, but also how to analyze the relationships between the items.